hushmirror/docs/protocol/README.md

 the more likely you are to guess correctly.
 If you have two nodes that say two different IP addresses made a transaction, the one with earlier timestamp is the better guess.

-It is trivial on Bitcoin and Zcash networks to run nodes to perform this "First Spy Estimator" and the Hush community assumes this already happens and is embedded into blockchain analysis softare already.
+It is trivial on Bitcoin and Zcash networks to run nodes to perform this "First Timestamp Estimator" and the Hush community assumes this already happens and is embedded into blockchain analysis softare already.
 This means that blockchain analysis companies can likely already tell the IP address of Bitcoin and Zcash transactions with high likelihood.